guidoxenofonte2005/guidoxenofonte2005/README.md

 - 👋 Hi, I’m @Miion05
 - 👀 I’m interested in computers, music and general science :)
 - 🌱 I’m currently learning python, PHP, HTML, CSS, godot...
-- 💞️ I’m looking to collaborate on i dunno :/
 - 📫 How to reach me: guidoxenofonte@gmail.com (pls leave a comment saying that it isn't spam on the top of email pls :) )

 <!---